-\begin{itemize}[nosep] \item \textbf{Accept} the recommendation by clicking on the corresponding button in the Minerva interface (see \autoref{fig:teaser}D), thereby moving to state $s'$, given by the equation: where $observations$ computes the total observations of $s$ (i.e., the combination of interactions) in our Bl.ocks.org dataset. \item \textbf{Export} the visualization to separate files (see (\autoref{fig:teaser}E) and exiting the Minerva system.
-This is a cue that the user may be satisfied with her visualization and wants to save it for future use \item \textbf{Undo} by adding and then removing an interaction using the undo button, meaning the user was dissatisfied \item \textbf{Ignore} all of Minerva's recommendations $I_r$ by not clicking on any recommendations in the interface, remaining in the same state $s$ \end{itemize}
+\begin{itemize}[nosep] \item \textbf{Accept} the recommendation by clicking on the corresponding button in the Mirny interface (see \autoref{fig:teaser}D), thereby moving to state $s'$, given by the equation: where $observations$ computes the total observations of $s$ (i.e., the combination of interactions) in our corpus. \item \textbf{Export} the visualization code files (see \autoref{fig:teaser}E) and exiting Mirny.
+This is a cue that the user may be satisfied with her visualization and wants to save it for future use, calculated as: \item \textbf{Undo} an added interaction, suggesting the user was dissatisfied with the interaction and wants to remove it: \item \textbf{Ignore} all of Mirny's recommendations $I_r$ by not clicking on any of them in the interface, remaining in the same state $s$: \end{itemize}

 Each time the user transitions to a different state, the probability distributions for outgoing transitions from $s$ will be recalculated to account for this additional information.
 We normalize all corresponding probabilities to ensure that they sum to one.
-Note that since the total interactions that a user will implement is relatively small, these distributions can be computed easily.

-\paragraph{Predicting Transitions Between Interaction States.} We model how likely the user is to transition from one state $s$ to another $s'$ as transition probability between the two states.
-This is represented through a \textit{transition function T}, which we use to compute the probability that an interaction $i$ recommended in state \(s_i \in S\) will lead to state \(s_j \in S\), or $T(s_i |i_r, s_j)$.
-Given the user's current state $s \in S$, a recommended interaction from Minerva $i_r$, and a corresponding future state $s' \in S$, we define our transition function as the probability that a user will want to transition from $s$ to $s'$ if $i_r$ is recommended: Note that an interaction will only be recommended if it has been observed before.
-However, we derive our states and transition probabilities using our observations from \autoref{sec:data-analysis}, ensuring that our MDP model covers the majority of interactions that users often implement in D3.
+Note that since the total interactions that a user will implement are relatively small, these distributions can be computed easily.\\ \textbf{Predicting Transitions Between Interaction States.} We model how likely the user is to transition from one state $s$ to another $s'$ as a transition probability between states.
+This is represented as a \textit{transition function T}, which computes the probability that an interaction $i$ recommended in state \(s_i \in S\) leads to state \(s_j \in S\), or $T(s_i |i_r, s_j)$.
+Given the user's current state $s \in S$, a recommended interaction $i_r$, and a corresponding future state $s' \in S$, we define our transition function probability as follows: Note that an interaction will only be recommended if it has been observed before.
+However, we derive our states and transition probabilities using our observations from \autoref{sec:prelim}, ensuring that our MDP model covers D3 interactions that users often implement.